HORNETJOE/Research/README.md

 #### The chart below has some data on the choices that were made and the difference between them.
 ![Bar Chart](https://github.com/HORNETJOE/Research/blob/master/Capture.PNG)
 ### Pie Chart
-#### The Pie chart below is similer to the bar chart above in terms of data but is a diffrent way to look at the data collected.
+#### The Pie chart below is like the bar chart above in terms of data but is a different way to look at the data collected.
 ![Pie Chart](https://github.com/HORNETJOE/Research/blob/master/piechart.PNG)